francesco-innocenti/francesco-innocenti.github.io/_pages/about.md

   <img src="../images/mupc_spotlight_fig.png" width="700">
 </p>

-I will be at NeurIPS this year in San Diego to present our paper [μPC: Scaling Predictive Coding to 100+ Layer Networks](https://arxiv.org/abs/2505.13124), where we introduce a reparameterisation of predictive coding that allows stable training of 100+ layer residual networks on simple tasks with zero-shot hyperparameter transfer.
+I will be at NeurIPS this year in San Diego to present our paper [μPC: Scaling Predictive Coding to 100+ Layer Networks](https://arxiv.org/abs/2505.13124), which introduces a reparameterisation of predictive coding that allows stable training of 100+ layer residual networks on simple tasks with zero-shot hyperparameter transfer.
 See [this post](https://francesco-innocenti.github.io/posts/2025/05/20/Scaling-Predictive-Coding-to-100+-Layer-Networks/) for a summary.